Joltyy/RTCD/README.md

-# ChordThingy — Real-time Chord Detection
+## RTDC - Real Time Chord Detection

-ChordThingy is a compact Python project that performs chord recognition on audio using a trained convolutional neural network (CNN) over Constant-Q Transform (CQT) spectrograms.
+RTCD is a compact Python project that performs chord recognition on audio using a trained convolutional neural network (CNN) over Constant-Q Transform (CQT) spectrograms.
 It supports two modes:

 - Real-time (microphone): continuously listens to the default system microphone and prints detected chords to the terminal with low latency.
 - File-mode: processes a full audio file and prints a chord timeline after the file is analyzed.